 And what of the Yankees, AL pennant winners over baseball’s first two wartime campaigns?
 With no-namers like Mike Milosevich, Oscar Grimes, Bob Methany and Hersh Martin in the everyday lineup, a third straight pennant wasn’t going to happen.
 The Yankees finished third, six games back.

 Travel restrictions would thankfully not be a problem at the World Series; it was the first (and last) Fall Classic to be played exclusively at the same ballpark in 22 years.

 But the Cardinals were ultimately just too good for the Browns, thanks to a pitching staff that seized the momentum.
-The Browns were limited to just two runs over the final three contests, and the Cardinals, after a shaky start, would capture their second wartime Series championship.
+The Browns were limited to just two runs over the final three contests—all losses—and the Cardinals, after their shaky start, would capture their second wartime Series championship.

 Just when they had commanded the proper attention, the Browns’ singular moment in the spotlight crashed in a display of bad baseball more befitting of their years of woe.
 It was a denial of victory in the first, last and only World Series appearance the St. Louis Browns would ever know.

 Forward to 1945: Hank’s Heroic Return As World War II comes to an end, Hank Greenberg makes the first and most celebrated return to baseball.

 Back to 1943: War and Games World War II begins to exact a heavy impact on baseball’s ability to play on.